codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 * No pipeline should push to the internal Codefresh registry.

-## Phase B Migration actions until 15th April 2020
+## Phase B Migration actions until 1st July 2020

 At that start of Phase B (1st April 2020) Codefresh will offer the following new features: